Scandinavian recipes to try this winter

 - 1 tsp chopped fresh thyme and/or marjoram

 Rinse the split peas in cold water and leave to soak overnight.
 Drain them and put them to one side.
 Put the ham hock in a pan and cover with water.
 Bring to the boil and simmer for a couple of minutes to remove any excessive saltiness.
 Turn off the heat and discard the water.
 Heat the oil in a large pan and add the celery, onions and dried herbs; cook for 10 minutes, stirring occasionally until soft but not coloured.
 Next add the peas, ham and stock and heat until simmering.
 Skim off any foam off the top and simmer with the lid on for 50 minutes.
 Use tongs to pull out the ham and move it to a chopping board.
 Shred it up, discarding any rind and fatty pieces.
 Roughly mash the peas with a potato masher, then stir the shredded ham back into the pan and the fresh thyme and/or marjoram.
-Season to taste and seve with with knäckebröd (rye crispbread).
+Season to taste and serve with knäckebröd (rye crispbread).

-Traditionally in Sweden this soup is also served with individual dishes of a good Swedish mustard, which is slightly sweeter and less hot than English or French mustard.
+Traditionally in Sweden this soup is also served with individual dishes of good Swedish mustard, which is slightly sweeter and less hot than English or French mustard.
 You dip your spoon into before having a spoonful of soup.

 Cinnamon buns | Kanelbullar